Frank Crichlow: Personal life and death

-Crichlow and his partner, Lucy Addington, had a son, Knowlton, and three daughters, Lenora, Francesca, and Amandla; Lenora and Amandla both became actresses.
+Crichlow and his partner, Lucy Addington, had a son and three daughters, including Lenora.

 Crichlow died of prostate cancer in 2010, aged 78.
 His funeral took place on 27 September 2010 at St Mary of the Angels, Bayswater.

 In popular media and legacy

 Crichlow appeared in the 1973 Franco Rosso and John La Rose documentary film The Mangrove Nine.

 In 2011, a blue plaque for Crichlow organised by the Nubian Jak Community Trust was unveiled at the former site of The Mangrove in All Saints Road.

 Actor Shaun Parkes portrays Crichlow in the Mangrove episode of Steve McQueen's 2020 film anthology/television miniseries Small Axe.